Wonder Woman (2011 TV pilot): Production

 NBC later decided not to pick up the project for a series in May the same year.
-Though the pilot never officially aired, it is leaked in its entirely on YouTube.
+Though the pilot never officially aired, it was leaked on YouTube but later removed.
+It can now be found on the Internet Archive.

 Reception

 After watching the pilot, television critic Alan Sepinwall described it as "embarrassing ...
 [I]t was all I had feared, and more".
 Writing about the show for Flickering Myth in 2017, Neil Calloway said "it has its moments ... but it was probably dated in 2011 ...
 We didn't really lose anything by it not being commissioned into a series".

+In an interview with The Hollywood Reporter, creator David E. Kelley admitted his mistakes, but says he would do it again if he could:We made mistakes with ours.
+My only regret is we were never given a chance to correct them.
+We had a lot that was right about it and a great cast.
+In time, we could have fixed what we had done wrong, we just didn't get that chance.

+In 2020, Adrianne Palicki said: "It was devastating when it didn't go.
+It was so big.
+I feel like maybe if it had been made one or two more years later, it would've been a shoo-in".
+One year later, Pedro Pascal said he was "devastated" that the show was not picked up: "I love Adrianne Palicki.
+I love David E. Kelley and I thought it was a very, very risky and interesting take in terms of what they were trying to do".